 A website that has backlinks from other websites has a clear advantage over websites that don’t have any references from other websites.

-Over the years people have tried to manipulate this by generating thousands of unnatural links in order to gain better rankings but search engines, especially Google, have become ‘clever’ enough in differentiating between quality links and spammy links.
+Over the years, people have tried to manipulate this by generating thousands of unnatural links to gain better rankings, but search engines, especially Google, have become ‘clever’ enough to differentiate between quality links and spammy links.

-A quality link that can help you with rankings is one that is coming from other good and trusted websites.
+A quality link that can help you with rankings comes from other good and trusted websites.

-It’s a huge topic to analyze, but the takeaway is that to differentiate your website from other websites, you need to have more incoming links (both in quality and quantity) than the other sites competing for the same keywords.
+It’s a vast topic to analyze, but the takeaway is that to differentiate your website from other websites, you need more incoming links (both in quality and quantity) than the other sites competing for the same keywords.

-It’s the same story as with the social proof game: A good website is more likely to attract incoming links that will strengthen its rankings and a high-ranking website is considered by both users and search engines as a good website.
+It’s the same story as with the social proof game: A good website is more likely to attract incoming links that will strengthen its rankings, and both users and search engines consider a high-ranking website a good one.

-When you ask Google why a website doesn’t have high rankings, they will tell you to follow the rules I explained above and to also keep providing a good experience for your users.
+When you ask Google why a website doesn’t have high rankings, they will tell you to follow the abovementioned rules and keep providing a good experience for your users.

-While this is a cliché, it’s the hard truth and the reason is simple.
-There are thousands of websites competing for a position on the first page of the search results for any given keyword.
+While this is a cliché, it’s the hard truth, and the reason is simple.
+Thousands of websites compete for a position on the first page of the search results for any given keyword.

 The ones that survive in the end are those that keep improving and becoming better over time.

 Is this something that you can create in a few months?
-Certainly not BUT if you do consistent work over a period of time you will see that gradually things change and everything becomes easier.
+Certainly not, BUT if you do consistent work over time, you will see that things change gradually, and everything becomes easier.

-What makes a good website is not the design alone but other elements which include the content, usability, SEO, social media, links, and trust.
+What makes a good website is not the design alone but other elements, including content, usability, SEO, social media, links, and trust.